einajade-forest/wedding-wishes-app/README.md

 A React Native application to collect and seek inspiration for wedding guestbook messages.

 ## Purpose of this project
-This is a personal project born from the desire to practice coding and an attempt to resolve an issue that has occurred several times during the past few years - writer's block when faced with a wedding guestbook.
+This is a personal project born from the desire to practise coding and an attempt to resolve an issue that has occurred several times during the past few years - writer's block when faced with a wedding guestbook.
 Use by a wider audience was not the original intention.

 ## How does it work?
 #### Items may be added to three collections: